 Level of Service Measures Baseline Measure (2010/11) Performance Targets 2012-22 Resource consent applications are processed within the statutory timeframes.
-Percentage of applications processed within the Statutory timeframes 91% 100% Provide adequate resources to halve the statutory timeframe required for processing non-notified resource consents applications.
-68% 100% Where applications are not processed within the agreed timeframes the applicant will receive a discount on the processing costs (in line with the Resource Management Discount on Administration Charges Regulations) Number of applications that received a discount on the processing costs.
+Percentage of applications processed within the Statutory timeframes 91% 100% Provide adequate resources to halve the statutory timeframe required for processing non-notified resource consents applications. decisions issued within 10 working days of 68% 100% Where applications are not processed within the agreed timeframes the applicant will receive a discount on the processing costs (in line with the Resource Management Discount on Administration Charges Regulations) Number of applications that received a discount on the processing costs.
 16 (\$360) NIL Undertake pre-hearing conflict resolution to minimise the number of hearings.
-Number of notified applications that receive objections that do not require a hearing.
 51% >80%